 Thanksgiving leftovers have to be one of my favorite things about the holiday, especially when I’m lucky enough to snag some turkey!
 As you know, I love soups and this is in my top 3 along with Zuppa Toscana.
 I was inspired by Panera’s version of this soup, but you don’t have to feel guilty with this recipe.
-If you want to reduce cooking time, remember to soak wild rice for about 8 hours or overnight.
+If you want to reduce cooking time, remember to soak wild rice before cooking about 2-8 hours.
 It’s staying pretty cool out, so sit back by the fire and have a bowl of this yummy goodness this week!

 Health tips: Low fat, heart healthy,